Special Educational Needs & Disability Co-ordinator Mrs Julie Cruddas 01915535590

 Local Authority central services such as the ASD Outreach Team or Sensory Service ( for students with a hearing or visual need)

-Outside agencies such as the Education Psychology Service (EPS).
+Outside agencies such as the Education Psychology Service (EPS), Language and Learning Team, Behaviour Team.

 What could happen: